richstoner/tornado-application-framework/README.md

 ### Distributed queue-based processing

 In plain language, this mechanism allows you to kick off a long job via RQ (redis queue).
+Jobs are defined in standalone modules outside of the main tornado code.
+The tornado code iterates through a shared array of currently queued or running tasks at a fixed interval (~5 seconds).
+If it detects a finished job, it pulls the results and sends it to the connected client (TODO: it should store the result in a database somewhere as well).

+## Platform

+Currently, this application depends on:

+1. tornado
+2. rq (redis queue)
+3. redis
+4. angular.js
+5. jquery
+6. bootstrap 3

+### Current dev setup

+tornado and rq installed via pip redis-server installed via homebrew frontend dependencies (angular, jquery, bootstrap) installed via bower

+### Example jobs

+We're using scipy, sci-kit image, and requests to demonstrate long running jobs via rq.